xpublish-community/xpublish/docs/source/index.rst

     # open as a zarr group
     zg = zarr.open_consolidated(http_map, mode='r')

-    # or open as another xarray dataset
+    # or open as another Xarray Dataset
     ds = xr.open_zarr(http_map, consolidated=True)

 Why?
 ~~~~

-xpublish lets you serve, share and publish xarray datasets via a web
+Xpublish lets you serve, share and publish Xarray Datasets via a web
 application.

-The data and/or metadata in the xarray datasets can be exposed in various forms
+The data and/or metadata in the Xarray Datasets can be exposed in various forms
 through pluggable REST API endpoints.
 Efficient, on-demand delivery of large
 datasets may be enabled with Dask on the server-side.

-We are exploring applications of xpublish that include:
+We are exploring applications of Xpublish that include:

 * publish on-demand or derived data products
-* turning xarray objects into streaming services (e.g. OPENDAP)
+* turning xarray objects into streaming services (e.g. OPeNDAP)

 How?
 ~~~~

-Under the hood, xpublish is using a web app (FastAPI and Uvicorn) that is exposing a REST-like API with builtin and/or user-defined endpoints.
+Under the hood, Xpublish is using a web app (FastAPI and Uvicorn) that is exposing a REST-like API with builtin and/or user-defined endpoints.

-For example, xpublish provides by default a minimal Zarr compatible REST-like API with the following endpoints:
+For example, Xpublish provides by default a minimal Zarr compatible REST-like API with the following endpoints:

 * ``/.zmetadata``: returns Zarr-formatted metadata keys as json strings.